KnpLabs/php-github-api/README.markdown

     require_once '/path/to/lib/Github/Autoloader.php';
     Github_Autoloader::register();

-Replace the ``/path/to/lib/`` path with the path you used for php-github-api installation.
+Replace the `/path/to/lib/` path with the path you used for php-github-api installation.

 > php-github-api follows the PEAR convention names for its classes, which means you can easily integrate php-github-api classes loading in your own autoloader.

 ## Instanciate a new github client

     $github = new Github_Client();

+From this object, you can access to all GitHub apis, listed below.

 ## Users